Follow the Blockchain Money: Tracing Ransomware

 The Ransomware Economy

 When an enterprise is locked down by ransomware, the ensuing negotiation and payment (often in Bitcoin or Monero) triggers an intense, high-stakes financial investigation.
-Threat actors rely on the perceived anonymity of the blockchain, but the blockchain is inherently a public surveillance network.
+Threat actors rely on the perceived anonymity of the blockchain, but the blockchain is still a public transaction ledger that leaves reviewable traces.

 1. The Initial Extortion Point